flutter/website/src/docs/development/platform-integration/platform-views.md

 as shown in the following steps.

 {{site.alert.warning}}
-  For this to work, your plugin must use Android embedding v2.
+  For this to work, your plugin or app must use Android embedding v2.
   If you haven't updated your plugin, see the
   [plugin migration guide][].
 {{site.alert.end}}

+#### Hybrid Composition

 In your Dart file, for example `native_view_example.dart`, do the following: